syncthing/docs/dev/events.rst

 Syncthing provides a simple long polling interface for exposing events from the core utility towards a GUI.

-To receive events, perform a HTTP GET of ``/rest/events?since=<lastSeenID>``, where ``<lastSeenID>`` is the ID of the last event you've already seen or zero.
+To receive events, perform a HTTP GET of ``/rest/events`` or ``/rest/events/disk``.
+The latter returns only :ref:`local-change-detected` and :ref:`local-change-detected` events, the former all other events.

-Syncthing returns a JSON encoded array of event objects, starting at the event just after the one with the last seen ID.
+The optional parameter ``since=<lastSeenID>`` sets the ID of the last event you've already seen.
+Syncthing returns a JSON encoded array of event objects, starting at the event just after the one with this last seen ID.
+The default value is 0, which returns all events.
 There is a limit to the number of events buffered, so if the rate of events is high or the time between polling calls is long some events might be missed.
 This can be detected by noting a discontinuity in the event IDs.

 If no new events are produced since ``<lastSeenID>``, the HTTP call blocks and waits for new events to happen before returning.
 By default it times out after